astralarya/patterns-make/texproject/README.md

     make tar

-The project automatically tracks version info via git.
+The project automatically tracks version info via git and embeds it into the generated document under the section `Version Info`

 ## License